oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/9-get-acquainted-with-av.md

   </copy>
 ~~~

-This will probably be the only time you will SELECT * FROM an analytic view.
+Select all of the columns of the analytic view.

 ~~~SQL
 <copy>